bradbeck/chains-demo/README.md

 ```

 Check to see if it's signed.
 It appears this is only true after the signature and attestation have
-been successfully pushed to the registry, so may need to keep watching until one of the two following commands.
+been successfully pushed to the registry, so may need to keep watching one of the two following commands.
 ```
 tkn tr describe --last -o json | jq -r '.metadata.annotations["chains.tekton.dev/signed"]'
 ```